jadecobra/python_tdd_exercises/source/how_to/exception_handling_programs.rst

     TypeError: always_returns() takes 0 positional arguments but 1 was given

-* I will make the signature of ``always_returns`` to accept a function, and return the result of calling it
+* I make the signature of ``always_returns`` to accept a function, and return the result of calling it

   .. code-block:: python